HackSoftware/Django-Styleguide/README.md

 1. Fragments the business logic in multiple places, making it really hard to trace the data flow.
 2. Hides things from you.
 In order to change something, you need to know the inner-workings of the abstraction that you are using.

-Generic APIs & Views, in combination with serializers & forms is really great for the straight-forward "CRUD over a model" case.
+Generic APIs & Views, in combination with serializers & forms, is really great for the straightforward "CRUD for a model" case.

-From our experience so far, this straightforwad case rarely happens.
-And once you leave the happy CRUD path, things start to get messy.
+From our experience, so far, this straightforward case rarely happens. **And once you leave the happy CRUD path, things start to get messy.**

 And once things start to get messy, you need more "boxes", to organize your code in a better way.